psyGamer/TASRecorder/README.md

     - Arch Linux based: `sudo pacman -S ffmpeg`
 - (Optional) CelesteTAS for easier recording

+You can use the debug console command `ffmpeg_check` to verify that you've successfully installed the FFmpeg libraries.

 # Usage

 All recording will get saved to `TAS-Recordings` in you Celeste install folder.